Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 ### C-One² LF Agrident

  - CoreServices version 1.9.0 and above must be installed on the device.
- - Agrident Wedge 2.2.0 and above must be installed on the device.
+ - Agrident Wedge 2.4.0 and above must be installed on the device.

  The applications above can be found on [CopperApps](copperapps.md).

 What is a keyboard wedge?
 -------------------------

-A keyboard wedge is an application that can acquire data and send it directly in the keyboard buffer, just as if it was typed on a virtual keyboard.
+A keyboard wedge is an application that can acquire data and send it directly into the keyboard buffer, just as if it was typed on a virtual keyboard.

 Coppernic's wedge applications add a deeper integration capability by using Android intent in order to send reader's events (successful read or read failure).

 Agrident settings
 --------------
-Agrident Settings allows confuring wedge for the Sound, Timeout and so on...
+Agrident Settings allows configuring wedge for the Sound, Timeout and so on...

 ![](_images/agrident_settings.png)